mosbys/Clone/writeup.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model is based on the nvidia approach of "End to End Learning for Self-Driving Cars" https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf

+The model consits of a multi layer convolutional network and some fully connected layers.

+First input is a 40 x 160 x 3 image to a 5x5 convolulation layer with a relu activation, followed by a Dropout and MaxPooling filter.

+Second and third layers are also a   5x5 convolulation layer with a relu activation, followed by a Dropout and MaxPooling filter.

+The fourth and fifth layer is a 3x3 convolulation layer with a relu activation, followed by a Dropout and MaxPooling filter.

+After this the output is flatten to a fully connected layer (1164), also with a relu activation function.
+The following layers are reducing to the output size 1 (100, 50, 10,1).

+As optimizer is the ADAM optimizer used.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 376 / 381 / 386 /395 / ).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.